-At December 31, 2020, Level 1 financial instruments consist of equity securities.
+At December 31, 2021, Level 1 financial instruments consist of equity securities.
 Level 2 financial instruments consist of municipal, governmental, and corporate bonds, both U.S. and foreign.
 In accordance with the Company's policies and guidelines which incorporate relevant statutory requirements, the Company's third-party registered investment manager invests only in securities rated as investment grade or higher by the major rating services, where observable valuation inputs are significant.
 The fair value of the Company's investments in debt and equity securities is primarily determined using a third-party pricing service provider.
 The third-party pricing service provider calculates the fair values using both market approach and model valuation methods, as well as pricing information obtained from brokers, dealers and custodians.
 Management ensures the reasonableness of the third-party service valuations by comparing them with pricing information from the Company's investment manager.

 Investment income and net realized and unrealized gains.
-Income from investments and net realized and unrealized gains for the years ended December 31 are detailed below:
+Investment income and net realized and unrealized gains for the years ended December 31 are detailed below:

-2020 2019 2018
+2021 2020 2019

 (in \$ thousands)

 Investment income:

-Debt securities 15,026 15,580 17,431
+Debt securities 13,313 15,026 15,580

-Short-term investments, cash equivalents and other 3,581 4,215 2,306
+Equity securities, short-term investments, cash equivalents and other 3,542 3,581 4,215

-18,607 19,795 19,737
+16,855 18,607 19,795

-Net realized and unrealized (losses) gains:
+Net realized and unrealized gains (losses):

-Realized gains 2,231 53,465 2,698
+Realized gains 13,015 2,231 53,465

-Realized losses (1,598) (14,747) (483)
+Realized losses (6,414) (1,598) (14,747)

-Net unrealized investment (losses) gains recognized on equity securities still held (2,311) 4,042 (2,162)
+Net unrealized investment gains (losses) recognized on equity securities still held 17,720 (2,311) 4,042

-(1,678) 42,760 53
+24,321 (1,678) 42,760